Resolve conflict with confidence using Perceptual Style insights

 The Perceptual Style Advantage

-There are six distinct Perceptual Styles each with its own strengths, reactions, and strategies for handling collaboration.
-Knowing your Perceptual Style helps you:
+Each of the six Perceptual Styles brings its own strengths, reactions, and strategies for handling collaboration.
+Understanding your style helps you:

 • Understand your natural conflict-resolution strengths.